arseneionut/ludumdare46/docs/questions.md

 We can have multiple files, they are read and the content is merged.

 Files are using the YAML format.
+All numerical values are integers.

 ## Top Level Fields